Simpsons Tall Tales

 "Simpsons Tall Tales" is the twenty-first and final episode of the twelfth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on May 20, 2001.
 In the episode, Homer refuses to pay a five dollar airport tax to fly to Delaware, which forces the family to ride in a livestock car of a train instead.
-There they meet a singing hobo who tells three tall tales which include Homer as Paul Bunyan, Lisa as Connie Appleseed (a female version of Johnny Appleseed) and Bart and Nelson as Tom Sawyer and Huckleberry Finn respectively.
+There they meet a singing hobo who tells three tall tales ("Paul Bunyan", "Connie Appleseed", and "Tom and Huck") which include Homer as Paul Bunyan, Lisa as Connie Appleseed (a female version of Johnny Appleseed) and Bart and Nelson as Tom Sawyer and Huckleberry Finn respectively.

 "Simpsons Tall Tales" was directed by Bob Anderson and written by John Frink, Don Payne, Bob Bendetson and Matt Selman.
 The idea for the episode was pitched while the series' staff were coming up with story ideas for the twelfth season.
 The staff had noticed that viewers responded well to "Simpsons Bible Stories", and decided to write another trilogy episode because of the warm response.

 The singing hobo in the episode was voiced by Hank Azaria.
-He would originally be voiced by Jim Carrey, but he dropped out due to his busy schedule.
+He was originally going to be voiced by Jim Carrey, but he dropped out due to his busy schedule.

 In its original broadcast, the episode was seen by approximately 7.8 million viewers, finishing in 33rd place in the ratings the week it aired.
 Following its home video release, the episode received mixed reviews from critics.

 Plot

 After the Simpsons win a trip to Delaware, Homer refuses to pay a $5 airport tax for his flight.
-After Homer was in violation of the Anti-Fist Shaking Law, the family jumps onto a freight train where they meet a singing hobo who tells them three stories.
+After Homer violates the Anti-Fist Shaking Law, the family jumps onto a freight train where they meet a singing hobo who tells them three stories.

-Paul Bunyan
+"Paul Bunyan"

 Homer portrays Paul Bunyan, a giant who quickly becomes a great burden on the local townspeople, as he crushes their houses and greedily eats all their food.
 Eventually, the townspeople drug him and drag him out of their town.
-Out of loneliness, Bunyan carves a block of stone from the mountains into a blue ox that he calls Babe, who is rendered alive by an electric shock.
+Out of loneliness, Bunyan carves a block of stone from the mountains into a blue ox that he calls Babe, who is rendered alive by the Northern Lights.
 In his travels with Babe, Homer creates several landmarks.
 Bunyan later meets a young woman, Marge, and though she is initially frightened of him, the two fall in love.
 When a meteor is soon to hit the town, the townspeople call Paul back to help them.
-Paul obliges and throws the meteor towards Chicago, starting the Great Fire there, but not before it hits him in the backside.
+Paul obliges and, after the meteor first hits and severely burns his backside, Paul throws the meteor towards Chicago, starting the Great Fire there.

 After the hobo has told this story, he asks them for a sponge bath as compensation.
 Disgusted, Homer is forced to oblige, as nobody else will do so, but the hobo does not mind anyone seeing his nakedness.